 Being an Executor is an important responsibility and it's important to ensure that you have a clear understanding of your legal duties and responsibilities.

-Probate is the authority granted by the Supreme Court that allows an Executor of a Will to deal with a deceased's assets and liabilities.
-An application for probate is made by submitting the relevant documents to the Supreme Court of the state or territory where the deceased last lived.
+Probate is the authority granted by the Court that allows an Executor of a Will to deal with a deceased's assets and liabilities.
+An application for probate is made by submitting the relevant documents to the Court.

 In order to get Probate, you must be an Executor named in a valid Will of the deceased.
 You must be over 18 years of age and not bankrupt or insolvent.

 An Executor can renounce (reject) the right to apply for Probate or reserve his or her right to apply in the future.
 This would only apply to any assets not yet administered by the other Executor.

 The particular steps to apply for probate will depend on each state, as each Court has a specific procedure.
 A general overview is as follows:

 STEP 1 - LOCATE ORIGINAL DOCUMENTS

 You need to find the deceased's original Will and obtain the death certificate for the deceased.